HORIZON-Donut/GameJame-Bubble/Document.md

-This is script use to attach as component in weapon prefab After attached, leave isHolding as non-check to prevent annormally situation (Some ghost fire weapon) the weapon slot use to attach a ScriptableObject 'WeaponItem'
+This is script use to attach as component in weapon prefab After attached, leave isHolding as non-check to prevent annormally situation (Some ghost fire weapon) the weapon slot use to attach a ScriptableObject 'WeaponItem' and the Shoot Point use to attach a game object to make spaw point for bullet

 This has no avilable public function